The Airrobo P20 aims to break the stereotype of a budget robot vacuum – something that can’t clean a lick.

 It’s one of the least expensive options with this sensor, and with its introductory price, this is a bargain.

-I tested its efficiency, how much it could pick up, and how long before completing a two-pass run, and the results were mixed.
+I tested its efficiency, how much it could pick up, and how long it took before completing a two-pass run, and the results were mixed.

-It was efficient, finishing the two-pass run in 13:25 minutes, which is one of the best scores among robot vacuums I’ve tested.
+It was efficient, finishing the two-pass run in 13:25 minutes, one of the best scores among robot vacuums I’ve tested.

 However, there were missed spots; even after running the robot another two-pass run, it still missed these zones.

 Nonetheless, these results are still impressive given that the P20 has below-average airflow, the passes were clean, and it got most of the debris despite not having SLAM.

 There are two options for the default (or auto) cleaning cycle – meticulous and quick cleaning.

 I didn’t see much variance between these modes, and surprisingly, the quick cleaning took longer (16+ vs. 14+ mins) than the meticulous cleaning.

 You could experiment with which setting will work best for your home’s layout, but I’d stick with the meticulous option.